ufo-kit/ufo-filters/docs/filters.rst

     Filter vertical stripes.
 The input and output are in 2D frequency domain.
-    The filter multiplies horizontal frequencies (for frequency ky=0) with a Gaussian profile centered at 0 frequency.
+    The filter multiplies horizontal frequencies (for frequency ky=0) with a Gaussian profile centered at 0 frequency if ``vertical-sigma`` is 0.
+    Otherwise it applies also a vertical Gaussian profile (1 - Gaussian), which enables filtering of not perfectly vertical stripes, which is useful for broader stripes and stripes which are not perfectly straight.

     Example usage::

         $ ufo-launch read path=sino.tif ! fft dimensions=2 ! filter-stripes sigma=1 ! ifft dimensions=2 ! write filename=sino-filtered.tif

-    .. gobj:prop:: sigma:float
+    .. gobj:prop:: horizontal-sigma:float

-        Filter strength, which is the sigma of the gaussian.
-Small values, e.g.
-        1e-7 cause only the zero frequency to remain in the signal, i.e. stronger filtering.
+        Horizontal filter strength, which is the sigma of the Gaussian.
+Small values, e.g. 1e-7 cause only the zero frequency to remain in the signal, i.e. stronger filtering.
+Values around 1 are a good starting point.

+    .. gobj:prop:: vertical-sigma:float

+        Vertical filter strength, which is the sigma of the Gaussian.
+The larger the value, the more non-vertical frequencies are removed.
+Value around 4 is a good starting point.

 1D stripe filtering